TotomInc/node-express-mongo-rest-api/README.md

 - `server/` contains a folder for every route, this is the main Express logic for all of your routes.
 - `types/` override specific modules `*.d.ts.` typings.

+### Commands

+- `yarn build`: build TypeScript source-files into the `/dist` directory.
+- `yarn dev`: run Nodemon, hot-reload the development server.
+- `yarn lint`: run ESLint, print warnings and errors (doesn't auto-fix).
+- `yarn lint:fix`: run ESLint and fix all auto-fixable ESLint rules.
+- `yarn release`: build source-files and create a production Sentry release.
+- `yarn release:staging`: build source-files and create a staging Sentry release.
+- `yarn serve-coverage`: start an HTTP server for the coverage directory.
+- `yarn start`: execute the compiled app (from `/dist`) in production environment.
+- `yarn test`: run Jest tests (`--silent --verbose` as it's meant to be used by CI).
+- `yarn test:watch`: run Jest in `--watch` mode.

 ### Error-handling

 There are multiple error handlers already provided in the `config/express.ts` file.